 What should my city do while we wait for more guidance?

 NLC has created principles to help guide your planning and use of the Coronavirus Local Fiscal Recovery Fund grants.
-You can view those principles here.
+View those principles here.

 What does my city need to do to receive funds?

 The Coronavirus Local Fiscal Recovery Fund grants are formula grants and under the formula every municipal government is entitled to receive a calculated share of the $65.1 billion for cities, towns, and villages.
-These are not competitive grants and local governments will not have to submit an application or justify their needs in advance.
-Cities may have to exchange banking, budget, or other account information with the Treasury Department (for municipalities with populations over 50,000) or their states (for municipalities with population under 50,000) to facilitate receipt of funds.
-NLC is waiting on specific guidance from the Treasury about additional information requirements.
+These are not competitive grants and local governments will NOT have to submit an application or certification or justify their needs in advance.
+Municipalities do need to take certain steps to make sure they receive their grants, however.

 How will my city receive its funds?